 day surgery or with an overnight stay.

-is a straightforward procedure with a fast recovery time.
-Swelling will be important by the second day but fades out quite quick and bruising will disappear completely in between one to two weeks depending on your body.
-Nevertheless you can use make up to cover and dark shades and go back to work as soon as the swelling has gone down enough.
+Nevertheless, you can use make up to cover and dark shades, going back to work is possible as soon as the swelling has gone down enough.
 Reading and watching television will be possible after two to three days.
 Contact lenses use can be resumed after two weeks.

 it is very important to keep your head in upright position all times the first 5 days.
 Applying cold compresses the first 24 will help to reduce swelling.
 After this period, alternate cold with lukewarm compresses will help to eliminate swelling.
 Bruises are common, make-up will help to cover it.